• Skip to main content

 Endemic: No

 When I first saw the water dragon, I thought it was the most beautiful iguana I had ever seen.
-As it turns out, iguanas are not found in Australia.
-Did you know that water dragons can hold their breath for up to an hour (some sources say even longer) and can swim underwater for long distances?
+However, iguanas are not found in Australia.
+Did you know that water dragons can hold their breath for up to an hour (some sources say even longer) and swim underwater for long distances?

 Even more interesting, they can lift up and run on just their back legs, but only if threatened, so we never saw this (as we always keep our distance and never disturb animals in the wild).